 This diaper is not the best at leak prevention, and our research indicates more users reporting trouble with leaks and blowouts than some of the competition.
 Also, it isn't as durable, with some diapers falling apart before a change could occur.
 It also isn't the greenest with some products offering more in this department.
 However, this diaper has the goods where it counts and is a good option for families looking for excellent absorption in a disposable green diaper.

 Best for Leak Protection

 Babyganics is a green diaper with a soft-to-touch material that lasts as long as you need to between changes.
 Very few users complain about durability, and this diaper impresses in its performance for absorption and leak protection.
-Eco-friendliness and better features for the baby's health are other bonuses you'll find with this option as it is totally chlorine-free.
+Eco-friendliness and better features for the baby's health are other bonuses with this option as it is totally chlorine-free.
 The overall cost is lower than some competing green diapers, so you can spend less while still feeling somewhat better about your environmental impact.

-It may be challenging to find this diaper in stores, so you'll likely need to purchase it online and remember to stay ahead of your need, so you aren't caught empty-handed.
+It may be challenging to find this diaper in stores, so you'll likely need to purchase it online and remember to stay ahead of your need so you aren't caught empty-handed.
 It also isn't very durable, with one of the lowest scores in the group and a relatively high percentage of complaints about faulty tabs and some leaking SAP.
-Overall, this greener diaper is comfortable and has outstanding absorption and leaks, making it an excellent choice for most families.
+Overall, this greener diaper is comfortable and has outstanding absorption and leaks, making it excellent for most families.

 Read review: Babyganics